-What does it mean to be “licensed and insured” for a land clearing company?
+What does “Licensed and Insured” mean for a land clearing company?

 This is bad for you…